SovereignCloudStack/standards/Tests/kaas/plugin/README.md

 export GIT_ACCESS_TOKEN=<your-github-token>
 ```

-### Configuring clusterspec.yaml file
+### Configuring config file for cluster-stacks plugin

-The `clusterspec.yaml` file is used to set parameters for creating a Kubernetes cluster with the `cluster-stacks` plugin.
+The config file is used to set parameters for creating a Kubernetes cluster with the `cluster-stacks` plugin.
 This file allows you to specify details related to the cluster-stack, Git integration, and cluster configurations.

-### Mandatory Parameter

-The only mandatory parameter in `clusterspec.yaml` is `clouds_yaml_path` field, which points to the `clouds.yaml` file for OpenStack.
-If other parameters are omitted, the default values will be used.

-### Optional Parameters

-You can include additional parameters in `clusterspec.yaml` to customize the cluster setup.
 These optional parameters are grouped below by their category.

 #### Cluster-Stack Related Parameters